This page includes:

 - Best Vaping Mods: Starter Kits Reviewed

-This page features reviews of the best vape mods and “mod style” vaping kits for 2017.
-Use this section to find the vaping mod/APV/box mod etc. that suits you best.
+This page features reviews of the best vape mods and “mod style” vaping kits for 2018.
+Use this section to find the vaping mod/APV/box mod, etc. that suits you best.

-E-cig mods can seem overwhelming at first as it seems like there is so much to learn, so let’s start by just looking at what a “mod” is.
+E-cig mods can seem overwhelming at first as it seems like there is so much to learn, so let’s start just with the basics for now by looking at what a “mod” actually is.

 The word mod or mods now refers pretty much to any type of electronic cigarette that steps out of the traditional cigalike or ego style into a world of it’s own and could more aptly be called an advanced personal vaporizer or APV.

-Because the world of mods is so vast, and changing on a daily basis, my plan with this section is to guide you through some of the more basic mods to start you off, and let your imagination take you from there.
-Maybe eventually, you can create something like the ones shown below!
+Because the world of vape mods is so vast, and changing on a daily basis, my plan with this section is to guide you through some of the more basic mods to start you off, and let your imagination take you from there.

-Let’s start out with the basics though first by looking at some of the best mod style tanks.
+Let’s start out with the basics first by looking at some of the best mod-style tanks and atomizers.

 KangerTech’s New Subtank Series